umaryusuf11/TestingCardGameStart/README.md

 ## Submit
 * Before you commit you final solution, double check it can build and all the test you completed can run.
-* Go to the Week four folder and open the assessment
+* Go to the Week Three folder (activity 3.4) and open the assessment
 * In text paste the https .git for the forked project
 * Zip the project and submit